nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 4. FAQ

 ### Q1 How do I transfer my data to another Computer?
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskBook home folder.

 ### Q2 What is a valid Date?
 **A**: A valid Date must be in the format of `YYYY-MM-DD HHMM` such as `2023-07-13 1800` (13 July 2023, 6PM).
 A valid Date must have a valid time.
 A minimum of 4 characters must be supplied and only a maximum of 4 character will be parsed